nicolasgrosfort/head-md-oracle-of-suits/process/concepts/2025-10-27-anachrony.md

 Once all different fragments are found, the player notices a [map within a card](../observations/2025-10-13-map-within-card.md).
 This card reveals how to use [the chronoscope](../gestures/the-chronoscope.md).
 The player learns a new gesture that allows them to travel across eras.
 By rotating the left hand, the scenery subtly shifts - time itself moves, following the rotation of the player's wrist.

+Each time the player finds a "foreign" symbol, he learns where this symbol comes from, and in which era it will be replaced.

 The player can freely move from one era to another.
 Navigation is non-linear.

 #### Exit